Finding a Faculty Mentor

 • If the professor you meet with does not need/want to take on a student, ask who else he or she thinks you should talk to.
 Sometimes an email that begins, "Professor Smith suggested that I talk to you..." will get better results!

 • Be sure you are willing to make the commitment.
-If a professor agrees to be your research mentor, understand that he/she will be expending significant time and resources in training and supervising you.
+If a professor agrees to be your research mentor, understand that they will be expending significant time and resources in training and supervising you.
 It is your responsibility to be reliable and to work hard.

 • If you are hoping to continue the research over multiple terms, be sure to ask specifically about that option.
 Depending on faculty appointment types, sabbaticals, etc., not all mentors may be able to offer longer term research opportunities.